Jean-Claude Milner: Life and work

 "a path-breaking reflection on the consequences of Lacan's theory for the study of language".

 Since 2000, particularly in France, Milner has been recognised for his essays concerning anti-Semitism in European history and culture.
-For several years, he has held a seminar devoted to this theme at the Institut d’études levinassiennes in Paris.
+For several years, he has held a seminar devoted to this theme at the Institut d'études levinassiennes in Paris.

 In 2010, Milner became Professor Emeritus of Linguistics at the Université de Paris VII.

+In 2017, he became the first recipient to be honored by the joint prize presented by Les Rencontres Philosophiques de Monaco and the Prince Pierre Foundation for his entire body of work and lifetime of achievement.
+This award is given annually.